About La Galerie Paris 1839

 With a mission of observing and presenting Hong Kong with a modern perspective, La Galerie represents artists including Camille Levert, Cyril Delettre, Catherine Henriette, and Anat Givon who share the same method in their approaches.
 Their works embody the characteristics of the collision and integration of East and West cultures in the city of Hong Kong.

-La Galerie values local talents - from established artists as Almond Chu to emerging young artists like Giraffe Leung.
-Asian art scene is also represented through Zeng Nian, Zhang Kechun and Chow Ching-Hui.
+La Galerie values local talents - from established artists as Almond Chu to emerging young artists like Kayee C. Asian art scene is also represented through Zeng Nian, Zhang Kechun and Chow Ching-Hui.

 The gallery aims to bring photography to everyone’s life.